Geddy-Wendot/PixelCloak/README.md

-# SecureVent - Steganographic Journal
+PixelCloak - Steganographic Journal

-SecureVent is a desktop application that allows you to hide encrypted journal entries within images using steganography.
+PixelCloak is a desktop application that allows you to hide encrypted journal entries within images using steganography.
 It provides a secure and private way to maintain a personal diary, with a "duress" feature for added security.

 The project consists of a Java Swing frontend for the user interface and a Python backend for image analysis.

 ## Project Structure

 ```
-securevent_v1/
+PixelCloak/
 ├── backend/
 │   ├── src/
 │   └── ... (see backend/README.md for details)